 11 Mistakes Homeowners Should Avoid Making When Filing an Insurance Claim

 Severe weather in Texas is always just a question of when and where.
 Every year hundreds of thousands of hail claims are filed in Texas.
 Actually, Texas is first in the nation for hail claims representing 28% of all hail claims over three consecutive years.
-Add in tornadoes and high wind and you are playing the Russian Roulette of storm damage.
+Add in tornadoes and high wind, and you are playing the Russian Roulette of storm damage.
 Your only recourse is to be prepared and educated.
-In the last 17 years, we have worked thousands of insurance claims and we have seen every bad scenario.
-So in order to help homeowners, we have compiled a list of 11 mistakes homeowners should avoid making when filing an insurance claim.
+In the last 17 years, we have worked on thousands of insurance claims, and we have seen every bad scenario.
+To help homeowners, we have compiled a list of 11 mistakes homeowners should avoid making when filing an insurance claim.

 Table of Contents